celinaLind/money-honey/README.md

 ### Workers per Core
 - *Basic rule:* One worker per core.
 - *Hyperthreading:* If your CPU supports hyperthreading, you could potentially have double the number of workers as each core can handle multiple threads simultaneously.
 - *Workload intensity:* For lighter workloads, you may be able to get away with slightly more workers per core, but for heavy processing tasks, sticking closer to a 1:1 ratio is recommended.

+### Parallel batch processing:
+**Concurrent processing:** <br>
+Multiple items from different batches can be processed at the same time across multiple threads or processors.
+**Chunk-based processing:** <br>
+Batches are often divided into smaller chunks, and each chunk can be processed independently, enabling parallel execution.
+**No need to wait for full batch completion:** <br>
+Once an item within a batch is finished processing, the system can move on to an item from the next batch.

 ## Development Issues